 The diagram on the following page illustrates the overall vision of the Software and how it communicates and interfaces with other software modules.

-The ACM Standards Compliance Engine Software (pale green in center of diagram) represents the software that this functional requirements document pertains to.
-It will be capable of receiving a proposed building energy model XML file from end-user ACM compliance tools (pale blue in top left), performing compliance analysis on the model (via a ruleset – pale red in top right), launching simulations in a specified simulation engine (cyan blocks @ bottom), and generating compliance reports/forms (pale orange on right).
+The ACM Standards Compliance Engine Software (pale green in center of diagram) represents the Rules Engine software that this functional requirements document pertains to.
+It will be capable of receiving a proposed building energy model XML file from end-user ACM compliance tools (pale blue in top left), performing compliance analysis on the model (via a ruleset – pale red in bottom left), launching simulations in a specified simulation engine (cyan blocks @ bottom), and generating compliance reports/forms (pale orange on right).
 Output data and compliance forms are then be passed back to the user interface application(s).

-The software modules other than the ACM Standards Compliance Engine shown across the top and right portion of the diagram are to be implemented in the upcoming CEC 2013 building energy science technical support projects.
-The OpenStudio API and EnergyPlus simulation engine are currentlyavailable for implementation in this project, though the OpenStudio modules will be modified to facilitate the simulation of building models passed to it via SDD building model (XML?) files.
-The schema/contents of the COMNET+ XML files are based on the Title 24 Standards Data Dictionary (SDD) in the process of being finalized and will ultimately serve as the principal data transfer mechanism used to supply proposed BEMs to the Software and intermediate/manipulated models to the specified building energy simulation engines (in this case EnergyPlus via OpenStudio).
+The E+ Interface is represented by the cyan blocks immediately below the Rules Engine block.
+The OpenStudio API and EnergyPlus simulation engine are currently available for implementation in this project to serve the role of the E+ Interface, though OpenStudio modules will require modification to facilitate the simulation of building models passed to it in SDD building model format.
+This lower right portion of the diagram is where building descriptions produced by the Rule Engine are translated into EnergyPlus IDF files, simulated (using E+) and results made available back to the Rules Engine for further processing and reporting.

+The UI Tool is represented in this diagram as pale blue box in the top left labeled “Standards ACM Compliance Software”.
+Other proposed third party products that serve the same purpose, to assemble building descriptions from users and connect to the Rules Engine to perform compliance analysis on those building designs are represented by the pale blue boxes to the right of the one representing the UI Tool.
+The UI Tool will store and retrieve compliance energy model projects using the SDD XML file format.

+The schema/contents of the SDD XML files used to communicate building description both between various interfaces and Rules Engine and from the Rules Engine to the E+ Interface are based on the Title 24 Standards Data Dictionary (SDD) which is in the process of being finalized.

 Software Function Overview

 The Software manipulates and analyzes a building energy model via logic and data contained in a ruleset and makes a compliance/noncompliance determination.
-Various codes use different terminology for these budgets and performance estimates.
+Various codes use different terminology for the energy budgets (often computed using a baseline or budget model) and performance estimates (computed using a modified version of the originally submitted model) that are then compared as part of the compliance/noncompliance determination step.
 This document adopts the terminology used in California Title 24 and COMNET by means of the definitions in Section 1.3.1.

 To accomplish its intended function, the Rules Engine Software must:

-apply rules to a user defined building model to transform it into proposed and budget models consistent with 2013 Title-24 non-residential energy code documentation,
+apply rules to a user defined building model to transform it into proposed and budget models consistent with Energy Code documentation,

-initiate and oversee EnergyPlus energy simulations of multiple versions (HVAC sizing and final) of the proposed and budget building models through linkages with NREL’s OpenStudio tool,
+initiate and oversee EnergyPlus energy simulations of multiple versions (HVAC sizing and final/annual) of the proposed and budget building models using capabilities provided by the OpenStudio SDK,

-through the simulation of proposed and budget HVAC sizing simulations and manipulation of building models based on results of those simulations, ensure that HVAC system capacities and flows for each model are adequate and consistent with requirements specified in the 2013 Title-24 energy code,
+through the simulation of proposed and budget HVAC sizing simulations, and manipulation of building models based on results of those simulations, ensure that HVAC system capacities and flows for each model are adequate and consistent with requirements specified in the Energy Code,

-retrieve energy simulation results from the final proposed and budget building models and use that data in conjunction with the compliance rules to determine a final pass/fail compliance result,
+retrieve energy simulation results from the final/annual proposed and budget building models and use that data in conjunction with the compliance rules to determine a pass/fail compliance result,

-pass data to and communicate with the compliance reporting module to facilitate the generation of 2013 Title-24 energy code compliance reports documenting the results of the proposed building model analysis,
+pass data to, and communicate with, the compliance reporting module to facilitate the generation of Energy Code compliance reports documenting the results of the proposed building model analysis,